Skip to contents

 #> In total, 64 unique feature_ids passed all fraction and source filtering requirements

-Note, relaxing the criteria too much can lead to errors later during resampling.
-See vignette(resampling) for more information or how to use the allow_failures = TRUE argument.
+Note: Relaxing the criteria too much can lead to errors later during resampling.
+See vignette("resampling") for more information, or use the allow_failures = TRUE argument.

 You can see the “fate” of a specific feature to see why it was or wasn’t included in the resulting object.
 First, we can get a few feature_ids that had different fates between the different filtering conditions.